Santiago wine tours

 Organic Winery Methods

-Our wine tour guide led us all around the grounds showing us the methods they used for their organic designation.
-It was fascinating to hear all about the organic farming methods; things that made perfect sense, but things I hadn’t thought about before.
+Our wine tour guide led us all around the grounds, showing us the methods they used for their organic designation.
+It was fascinating to hear all about the organic farming methods, things that made perfect sense but things I hadn’t thought about before.
 They plant oats and mustard grass between the vineyard rows to keep away bugs.
-They let native flowers also grow in between rows so the insects stay on those flowers instead of the vines.
+They also let native flowers grow in between rows so the insects stay on those flowers instead of the vines.
 They have over 100 chickens and guinea hens on the grounds that happily eat up bugs and insects.
-They even have a mobile chicken coop they move around the fields so the chickens always have a fresh supply of bugs and can cover the entire winery.
+They even have a mobile chicken coop, and they move around the fields so the chickens always have a fresh supply of bugs and can cover the entire winery.

 One of my favorite features were the organic gardens on the property.
 The gardens’ benefits were intangible and had nothing to do with the wine directly.
 The gardens were for the staff.
 Emiliana trains their workers to develop and grow vegetables for their family consumption, promoting organic farming among their staff too.